chanezon/azure-linux/coreos/cloud-init/README.md

 Production setup would probably use one cloud-service per tier, with either an internal load balancer http://msdn.microsoft.com/library/azure/dn690121.aspx, or a load balanced set http://msdn.microsoft.com/en-us/library/azure/dn655055.aspx

 Here are the steps
-modify master-with-ip.yaml with https://discovery.etcd.io/new discovery url, name and hostname for i in [1..n] create n of these files
+Create a virtual network in Azure.
+Here it is called pat-coreos-network modify master-with-ip.yaml with https://discovery.etcd.io/new discovery url, name and hostname for i in [1..n] create n of these files